Need Microscopes for your Lab?

 - Handling the unit: As mentioned above, microscopes vary depending on their optical, mechanical, and digital configurations.
 Yet, one of the main rules to keep microscopes intact is to hold the unit by its base and support arm.
 The lenses require special care; microscopists and students should keep the lenses away from sharp objects or immersion oil.

 - Cleaning the unit: Cleaning is essential.
-Lenses, in particular, requiring special care (e.g., lens papers or wipes for cleaning).
+Lenses, in particular, require special care (e.g., lens papers or wipes for cleaning).
 Note that all pieces can be taken apart and cleaned after use.

 - Storing the unit: Storing is another step to ensure long and accurate exploitation.
 Note that microscopes should be stored in dust covers.